rylew2/portfolio-rylew/content/book/managerspath.md

 # Chapter 6: Managing Multiple Teams

-If you continue on the management track, usually at director of engineering, you'll reach a point where you'll be managing multiple teams - at this point you'll likely have multiple tech leads reporting to you.
+Advancing in the management track, particularly to the role of a Director of Engineering, often leads to managing multiple teams - at this point you'll likely have multiple tech leads reporting to you.

 ### Proper time management

 > When you have so many management duties that you have little time to code, you can start to feel like your day has been taken hostage by the whims of others

 You'll need to carefully consider how you manage your time at this level of management.
 This often comes down to understanding the importance and urgency of the matter.
-Items that are important are urgent are tasks you'll definitely take on, but there may be several distractions each day that seem urgent, but are in fact not.
+Tasks that are both important and urgent are ones you'll definitely need to prioritize, but there may be several distractions each day that seem urgent, but are in fact not.

 <table class="managerspath">
     <tr>